Mario-Youchia/FPGA-Stopwatch-System/README.md

 source_modules/
 ```

-The stopwatch connects four digit counters in sequence.
-The first and third digits use `Counter9`, while the second and fourth digits use `Counter5`.
-Each counter's rollover behavior provides the timing event for the next digit, allowing the displayed stopwatch value to advance across multiple digit positions.
+The stopwatch has four cascaded digit counters. `Counter9` is used for the first and third digits, `Counter5` is used for the second and fourth digits.
+The rollover behavior of each counter provides the timing event for the next digit, so the stopwatch display can roll over multiple digit positions.

-The display logic uses `clkdiv` and `disp_hex_mux`.
-The clock divider produces slower timing behavior, while the display multiplexer selects one of four digit values and maps the selected value to the `sseg` seven-segment output pattern.
-The project also includes `BinBCD`, which converts a 4-bit binary value into ones and tens digits.
+Display logic uses `clkdiv` and `disp_hex_mux`.
+The clock divider slows the timing.
+The display multiplexer selects one of four digit values and maps the selected value to the `sseg` seven segment output pattern.
+The project also has `BinBCD` which converts a 4-bit binary value into ones and tens digits.

 ## How to Run / Review